iPad 6 Wi-Fi Left Speaker Replacement

 Step 49

-- Gently peel the tape towards the home button to reveal the speaker cable connector.
+- Gently peel back the tape towards the home button to reveal the speaker cable connector.
+Take it slow, and you'll be there in no time!

 Step 50

-- Grab the spudger and use its sharp end to gently lift up the retaining flap on the left speaker cable connector.
-You've got this!
+- Alright, grab the pointed end of your spudger and gently flip up that retaining flap on the left speaker cable connector.

 Tools Used